 “For me, surgery was a very clear answer, because I just couldn’t perform at the level that I was used to performing,” she says.

-This involved making small incisions in her abdomen “no wider than your pinky,” says Dr. Walton.
-She then controlled robotic arms that worked through the incisions to move Amy’s pelvic organs back into place and secure them.
-She also inserted a mesh sling under the urethra, the tube through which urine comes out, to prevent urine leakage.
+This involved having small incisions put in her abdomen no wider than her pinky.
+The operation involved controlled robotic arms that worked through the incisions to move Amy’s pelvic organs back into place and secure them.
+Amy also had a mesh sling inserted under the urethra, the tube through which urine comes out, to prevent urine leakage.

 Back to Full Speed